smartface/sf-plugin-firebase/README.md

 ##### delete

 Deletes the user record from your Firebase project's database.
+If the operation is successful, the user will be signed out.

+ Possible error code;
+    + `RequiresRecentLogin` - Updating a user’s email is a security sensitive operation that requires a recent login from the user.
+This error indicates the user has not signed in recently enough.
+To resolve, reauthenticate the user by invoking user.reauthenticate('email','password',callback)

 ```javascript
 user.delete(function(isSuccess, error) {